m5c/EthereumGuide/ethereum-guide.md

 As you have not yet added an account you will see the above warning.
 So lets see how to add a new account

-*Note: The default account is always the first one you created.*
+*Note: Unless another account is explicitly specified, geth uses your first account created as default.*

 ### Creation